Top Customer Complaints About Payment Forms

 There’s no need to ask your customers for the name of their credit card provider.
 You can determine that based on the first numbers of the card, so it’s best to eliminate this field.

-If you use WP Simple Pay, our payment form skips all the unnecessary questions so nothing distracts your customer from completing the payment process.
+If you’re using WP Simple Pay to create your payment forms, you can skip all the unnecessary questions so nothing distracts your customer from completing the payment process.

 Imagine how frustrating it would be for a customer to reach the end of the checkout process only to learn that they can’t pay with their preferred method.
 No one is going to open a new account or sign up for a credit card just to make a purchase on your site.
 They’ll just go find someone else who will take their money.

-This problem is especially infuriating for customers if you don’t take a common payment method, such as PayPal or their preferred credit card.
+This problem is especially infuriating for customers if you don’t take a common payment method, such as traditional credit and debit cards, ACH Direct Debit, or digital wallet options like Apple Pay.

 For example, let’s say you’re a marketing consultant.
 You ask all the usual questions on your payment form, in addition to one other: “Which operating system do you use?”
 The answer to this question helps you recommend additional software products, but your customers may see it as unnecessary.
 They may question why you need a data point like that.